Checks for Hierarchy

 Trying, Believing & Facing are all matters for the self to handle.

-• Fears are about the ego's internal state and potential exposure: failure, error, helplessness.
+• Fears are about the ego's internal state and its inadequacy: causing humiliation, inner emptiness, receipt of criticism.

 • Intervention to assist is about providing information: feedback, evidence, accounts.